Fire and rescue services

 Facebook: Australian High Commission, Samoa

-Check the High Commission website for details about opening hours and any temporary closures.
+Check the High Commission website for details about opening hours.

 In a consular emergency, if you can't contact an embassy, call the 24-hour Consular Emergency Centre on: